For Biden, there’s no place like a weekend home in Delaware

 Trump’s Florida home is on the water, which required the addition of Coast Guard security patrols.

-Biden owns a second home in the beach community of Rehoboth, Delaware.
+Biden owns a second home in the seaside community of Rehoboth Beach, Delaware.
 He has yet to visit it since becoming president but it could see more action as the weather warms up.

 During a tearful farewell in January as he left Wilmington for Washington, Biden credited the state with helping shape his values, character and world view.
 “It all comes from Delaware,” he said.